 7.7.2.
-Signaling Manipulation: EarthLink
+Signaling Manipulation: Windstream

-The compliance test did not require creation of a new signaling rule specifically for EarthLink.
+The compliance test did not require creation of a new signaling rule specifically for Windstream.
+The default signaling rule was adequate for use with the service provider.

-However, for the reason cited in the observation/limitation list in Section 2.2, the "epv" parameter in the Contact header contained in the INVITE messages outbound to EarthLink was removed via the Avaya SBCE's Signaling Manipulation feature using a proprietary scripting tool called SigMa.
+However, the Contact header in outbound messages to Windstream sometimes contain an "epv" parameter that exposes the enterprise extension number.
+This "epv" parameter in the Conbtact header can be removed via the Avaya SBCE's Signaling Manipulation feature using a proprietary scripting tool called SigMa.

-To create a signaling manipulation script, navigate to Global Profiles → Signaling Manipulation.
+To create a Signaling Manipulation script, navigate to Global Profiles → Signaling Manipulation.
 Click on Add Script (not shown), then type in a script title and enter the script statements/commands.
 Save the script by clicking on Save (not shown).
-For the compliance test, a script named "DelContactEPV" was created.
+For the compliance test, a script named "OutboundChgContact" was created.
 The script is shown below.